'ZZmisc03'

 The following connections are shown here for the moment (at least) whilst Ivo Taillebois is investigated further.
 His ancestry appears to be one of the most inconsistently reported on the Internet.
 Not helped by the confusion over the identity of his wife Lucy, as mentioned just above, he is variously described as:

-(2) an illegitimate son of Richard III, Duke of Normandy.
+(2) an illegitimate son of Richard II, Duke of Normandy.

 (4) "nephew of the Conqueror".